Ekambaram Karunakaran

-Ekambaram Kaunakaran (born 6 June 1954) is a former Indian weightlifter.
+Ekambaram Karunakaran (also Karunagaran, born 6 June 1954) is an Indian former weightlifter.
+He competed in the men's flyweight event at the 1980 Summer Olympics.
 He was the first Indian to win the gold medal in an international competition in weightlifting.
-This was in the Commonwealth games in Edmonton, Canada in 1978.
+This was in the Commonwealth Games in Edmonton, Canada in 1978.
 Karunakaran's career spanned over a decade.
 He was conferred with the Arjuna Award in the year 1978-79 by the Government of India.

 Early life

 Karunakaran was born in Egattur, Thiruvallur, Tamil Nadu to Ekambaram and Karupaiammal Karunakaran.
 He studied at Kadambathur Government higher secondary school and then worked with Southern Railway in Chennai.

 Career

 Initially interested in Kabaddi, Karunakaran took to weightlifting to gain strength and power at age 17.
 He was initially very thin.
 He was an instant success at the national level, winning the 52 kg class from 1978 to 1982.
 His international career began almost simultaneously.
 He took the gold medal with an aggregate of 95 kg snatch, and 110 kg clean and jerk lifts, totaling 205 kg in Edmonton’s Northern Alberta Jubilee Auditorium in 1978.
 His lift of 110 kg in the jerk set a new games record.
 He won the Inter Railway Championship title seven times consecutively beginning in 1978.
 Two years later he won another gold at the Commonwealth weightlifting championship and broke 6 international records in Cardiff, Wales.
 Thereafter he took part in competitions in New Zealand and the Commonwealth Games in Brisbane, Australia; where he carried the Indian Tricolor.

 He won silver and bronze medals at the Asian Championships in Nagoya in 1981.
 This was followed by a Silver Medal in the Pakistan National Games that occurred during the same year.
 Karunakaran captained the Indian weightlifting squad to the World Railways Meet in Bulgaria in 1984 where he won a bronze medal.